thunderbird/webext-docs/runtime.rst

    .. api-member::
       :type: any

       The JSON response object sent by the handler of the message.
-If an error occurs while connecting to the extension, the callback will be called with no arguments and :ref:`runtime.lastError` will be set to the error message.
+If an error occurs while connecting to the extension, the callback will be called with no arguments and :ref:`runtime.last^error` will be set to the error message.

    .. _Promise: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise

-.. _runtime.sendNativeMessage:
+.. _runtime.send^native^message:

 sendNativeMessage(application, message)
 ---------------------------------------